tamirgen/hidow/README.md

     * The app has 3 views:
       - "products" is in charge of rendering the products to be reviewed.
-      - "rate" is a view to present the rate form and to redirect to thank you page.
+      - "rate" is a view to present the rate form and to redirect to the thank you page.
       - "success" is a view to render the thank you page.

 <br>